Paedocypris

 Paedocypris is a genus of tiny cyprinid fish found in swamps and streams on the Southeast Asian islands of Borneo, Sumatra and Bintan.

-Paedocypris progenetica has been claimed to be the one of smallest known species of fish in the world.
-The smallest mature female measured 7.9 mm and the largest known individual was 10.3 mm.
+Paedocypris progenetica has been claimed to be the one of smallest known species of fish in the world, rivaling the sister genus Danionella of the family Danionidae.
+The smallest mature female measured 0.96 cm and the largest known individual was 1.24 cm.And their average lengths 1.1 cmThe mass of the fish is 4 to 16mg.
+Its average weight is 10 mg.

 Species

 The three currently recognized species in this genus are: